ipfs-shipyard/pinning-service-compliance/api.estuary.tech.md

   "results": {}
 }
 ```
-## Pagination: Retrieve the next page of pins - ❌ FAILED
+## Pagination: Retrieve the next page of pins - 🟢 SUCCESS

-### Expectations (2/3 successful)
+### Expectations (3/3 successful)

   🟢 Response is ok (success)

   🟢 Result is not null (success)

-  ❌ The next page of pins doesn't contain any of previous pages pins (failure)
+  🟢 The next page of pins doesn't contain any of previous pages pins (success)